NguyenCatNguyen/Artificial_Intelligence/README.md

 # Artificial_Intelligence
- Daily note about AI Lessons
+ The purpose of this repo is for daily note about AI Lessons

-## The turning test
+## Index

 ## Lecture 3: Rational Agents